 This task involves the collaboration of teacher trainers, education scientists and technology scientists to design and develop teacher training material, e.g. tutorials, presentations, exercises, templates/lesson plans, examples of use, videos, to support a) teacher Professional Development activities that will be implemented in WP6 and b) external teachers in implementing the Exten.(D.T.)2 activities in their courses during or after the end of the project.
-It also includes the development of motivational digital narratives - stories by SIMPLE and NKUA to accompany selected games and templates-rationale for the further development and production of such stories upon production of new games (namely ChoiCo and SorBET and MaLT2 games).
-These narratives will contribute to the sustainability of the project outcomes since they will be available for teacher attraction and motivation after the end of the project.
-The stories will also be used as data and resources in the use of analytics to generate digital narratives through AI algorithms in WP4 work.

-Task 3.4 Co-design an online (D.T.)2 toolkit (UGent: Lead; OU & NKUA) (M3-M30)
+Task 3.4 Co-design an online (D.T.)2 toolkit (UGent: Lead; OU & NKUA) (M3- M30)